-BehaviourWorks’ rapid growth and success has been achieved by working in close collaboration with a group of government and private sector organisations to break down the barriers that have previously prevented academic research from being translated into practice.
+BehaviourWorks’ rapid growth and success have been achieved by working in close collaboration with a group of government and private sector organisations to break down the barriers that have previously prevented academic research from being translated into practice.

 Persuading people is both an art and a science

 BWA’s central premise is that most problems can be at least partially solved by influencing the behaviours that underpin them.
 By using insights from the behavioural sciences, organisations can avoid making misguided assumptions about the influences on behaviour (what matters to people) and the types of interventions that are most likely to work.

 Given the complexity of human behaviour, BWA employs PhD qualified researchers across the disciplines of psychology, political science, behavioural economics, systems thinking, knowledge translation, sociology and education.

 Many of these researchers have worked in government and industry and are sensitive to the systems and processes of business and the public service.

 BWA researchers are also connected to a worldwide network of behavioural experts and are across the latest research, trends and behavioural theories and the application of these theories to real-world problems.

 While we were established as a Consortium model, BWA also works with a wide range of other organisations on a project by project basis.
 These projects are both proactively sought through tender applications or reactive, via direct enquiries.

 Our work with practitioners has influenced the development of a comprehensive behaviour change methodology known as the BehaviourWorks Method.